mariusklocke/liga-manager-api/README.md

 ## Maintenance Mode

-To enable maintenance mode create an empty `.maintenance` file in application root.
+To enable maintenance mode create a file named `.maintenance` in application root.
 Remove the file to disable it.
+In maintenance mode every API request will be responded with HTTP Status `503 - Service unavailable`.
+CLI commands will stay available though.

 ## Error codes